German reunification: United Kingdom and France

 The pace of events surprised the French, whose Foreign Ministry had concluded in October 1989 that reunification "does not appear realistic at this moment".
 A representative of French President François Mitterrand reportedly told an aide to Gorbachev, "France by no means wants German reunification, although it realises that in the end, it is inevitable."
 At the Strasbourg summit, Mitterrand and Thatcher discussed the fluidity of Germany's historical borders.
 On 20 January 1990, Mitterrand told Thatcher that a unified Germany could "make more ground than even Adolf had".
-He predicted that "bad" Germans would reemerge, who might seek to regain former German territory lost after World War II and would likely dominate Hungary, Poland, and Czechoslovakia, leaving "only Romania and Bulgaria for the rest of us".
+He predicted that "bad" Germans would reemerge, which might seek to regain former German territory lost after World War II and would likely dominate Hungary, Poland, and Czechoslovakia, leaving "only Romania and Bulgaria for the rest of us".
 The two leaders saw no way to prevent reunification, however, as "None of us was going to declare war on Germany".
 Mitterrand recognized before Thatcher that reunification was inevitable and adjusted his views accordingly; unlike her, he was hopeful that participation in a single currency and other European institutions could control a united Germany.
 Mitterrand still wanted Thatcher to publicly oppose unification, however, to obtain more concessions from Germany.